Thomas Reardon

 Thomas Reardon (born 1969) is an American computational neuroscientist and the CEO and co-founder of CTRL-labs.
 Formerly, he was a computer programmer and developer at Microsoft.
-He is credited with creating the project to build Microsoft's web browser, Internet Explorer (IE), which was the world's most used browser during its peak in the early 2000s.
+He is credited with creating the project to build Microsoft's web browser, Internet Explorer, which was the world's most used browser during its peak in the early 2000s.
 He founded CTRL-labs in 2015 with neuroscientists from Columbia University.
 Following the acquisition of CTRL-labs he leads the neural interfaces group at Facebook Reality Labs.

 Early life

 Reardon is originally from New Hampshire, from an Irish-Catholic background.
 He is one of 18 siblings, eight of them adopted.
 Described as a "math and computer prodigy," Reardon took graduate-level math and science classes at the Massachusetts Institute of Technology while in high school.
 He moved to North Carolina at age 16.

 Early tech career

 While in North Carolina, Reardon co-founded a startup at age 19.
 After the startup's acquisition, he met Bill Gates and joined Microsoft for 10 years as a program manager on the Windows 95 and Windows 98 projects.

 At one point, Reardon constituted Microsoft's entire Internet Explorer development team.
 He served as a program manager and architect for Internet Explorer through version 4.
 Notably, he delivered the first implementation of CSS in Internet Explorer 3 and came up with the idea of bundling Internet Explorer with the Microsoft Windows operating system.
 IE3 was the first incarnation of Explorer to seriously compete with Netscape Navigator, which until that point had been the most popular browser.

 During Reardon's tenure, Internet Explorer surpassed Netscape Navigator as the most-used web browser in the late 1990s and early 2000s, in what came to be known as the First Browser War.
 Reardon was a founding board member of the World Wide Web Consortium (W3C) and worked with W3C and other standards agencies as Microsoft's representative to establish many of the standards and precedents that still govern the World Wide Web.
 Reardon was one of the earliest advocates and influencers of HTML4, CSS, and XML, designing the first commercial implementations of these languages.

 In 1998, Microsoft became embroiled in antitrust litigation, United States v.
-Microsoft Corp. as a result of the browser war with Netscape.
+Microsoft Corp., as a result of the browser war with Netscape.
 Reardon expressed disillusionment with Microsoft after the Netscape ordeal, ultimately deciding to leave to start a wireless networking startup called Avogadro.

-Reardon later joined OpenWave, a mobile software company, where he served as general manager and then Vice President, finally being appointed Chief Technology Officer, a post he held until 2004.
+Reardon later joined OpenWave, a mobile software company, where he served as general manager and then vice president, finally being appointed chief technology officer, a post he held until 2004.
 At OpenWave, he worked on developing the first mobile web browser.
-In 2003, the MIT Technology Review named Reardon, then 34, one of its Top 35 Innovators Under 35, an annually published list recognizing innovators for "accomplishments that are poised to have a dramatic impact on the world as we know it".
+In 2003, the MIT Technology Review named Reardon one of its Top 35 Innovators Under 35, an annually published list recognizing innovators for "accomplishments that are poised to have a dramatic impact on the world as we know it".